SENERGY-Platform/client-connector-lib/README.md

 >
 > Returns true only on successful delete.
 Devices will always be deleted internally (device manager), regardless of delete success.

----

-All methods block by default.
+All methods block by default with a 10s timeout.
 If asynchronous behaviour is desired set `block=False` and if required provide a callback method to collect results.
+During asynchronous

-Callbacks should implement the following signature with a reserved leading positional argument:
+Callbacks should conform to the following signature with a reserved leading positional argument:

     def your_callback(msg_obj, *your_args, **your_kwargs):
         # your code

 Message Class
 -----------------
+Used for communication between connector-client and sepl platform.

+**Important:**
+Users are not required to instantiate `Message` objects, they are obtained via the methods described in the 'Client API' section above.

+**Attributes**

+> `status` HTTP status codes (set by platform)
+>
+> `content_type` type of the data contained in payload (set by platform)
+>
+> `payload` contains data

 Device Class
 -----------------
+Provides a standard structure for Users to map device attributes.

+    Device(id, type, name)

 Device Manger Interface
 -----------------